 Your doctor can then check for other possible causes.
 For example, that diarrhoea is not related to food poisoning, or that sexual problems are not related to low testosterone.

 The best way to do this is to keep a side effect diary.
 Record everything and take this when you see your doctor.

-A side effects diary is included in this guide.
+A side effects diary is included in the link below.
 Take this diary with you when you see your doctor at your next appointment.

 Include frequency, duration, severity and impact on your life.